seoyeon-p/TDMixUp/README.md

 ```

-After you finish fine-tuning BERT measuring AUMs on a subset of training samples (by inserting fake data which are samples reassigned their labels to classes that are different from the original labels including non-existing class), we filter out possibly mis-labeled samples in the most easy-to-learn instances by executing the following scripts.
+After you finish fine-tuning BERT measuring AUMs on a subset of training samples (by inserting fake data which are samples reassigned their labels to classes that are different from the original labels including non-existing classes), we filter out possibly mis-labeled samples in the most easy-to-learn instances by executing the following scripts.

 ```